-These days, the concept of “home” is blurring as more people are choosing to live everywhere.
-If you’re the digital nomadic sort — the kind of person who doesn’t like being tied to anywhere for more than a few months — these four destinations will pay you to move there (at least temporarily).
+These days, the concept of “home” is blurring as more people choose to live and work from, well, everywhere.
+If you’re the digital nomad sort — the kind of person who appreciates van life and not being tied to anywhere for more than a few months — these eight destinations will pay you to move there.

 Tulsa Remote has become a model of success for remote worker programs in the U.S. In 2019, it planned to lure 20 newcomers to Tulsa.
 It proved so successful that the actual number was closer to 100.
-For 2020, the program is back and seeking an additional 250 workers.
-Participants receive $10,000 (divided among upfront relocation expenses and monthly living stipends), access to a high-tech downtown coworking space, and the tools to start building new social and professional circles within the city.
+For 2020, the program returned to welcome almost 400 more workers.
+In 2021, new participants receive $10,000 (divided among upfront relocation expenses and monthly living stipends), access to a high-tech downtown co-working space, and the tools to start building new social and professional circles within the city.
 If you’re not sold on the idea of moving to Oklahoma, consider that the city is extremely affordable (housing prices are 40% below the national average), has plenty of under-the-radar breweries, restaurants, and attractions, and is ranked among the best in the country for entrepreneurs and digital nomads.

 In the same vein as Tulsa Remote, Kansas’ state capital debuted its Choose Topeka program.
-New for 2020, the initiative aims to draw new residents into the city as a way to boost the local economy.
-The immediate incentives are quite attractive: $15,000 for newcomers who purchase a home in Topeka, while renters receive $10,000.
-If that’s not enough to raise an eyebrow, consider the city’s low cost of living, which is more than 10% cheaper than the U.S. average.
-According to Zillow, the average single-family home is just $125,000, while the average renter spends only $762 per month with utilities.
-The city is looking for up to 60 new residents, and applications are now open.
+The initiative continues to draw new residents into the city as a way to boost the local economy.
+The immediate incentives are pretty attractive: Up to $15,000 for newcomers who purchase a home in Topeka, while renters receive up to $10,000.
+If that’s not enough, consider the city’s low cost of living, which is more than 10% cheaper than the U.S. average.
+According to Zillow, the average single-family home price is less than $140,000, while most renters spend less than $750 per month with utilities.
+The city is already looking for its next round of 2021 residents, and applications are now open.

 Santiago has been a pioneer of remote worker programs since 2010.
-That year, the Chilean capital launched Start-Up Chile, an initiative that promises entrepreneurs as much as $40,000 to move to the city and start their own business.
-For 2020, there are two options: one is available for startups that are less than three years old; an Acceleration Program for startups with a functional product; and a Scale Program for the expansion of innovative and tech-based startups.
-Participants receive a 12-month work visa, membership at a state-of-the-art coworking space, and direct access to the city’s most influential business contacts, and a whole lot more.
+That year, the Chilean capital launched Start-Up Chile, an initiative that promises entrepreneurs as much as $40,000 to move to the city and start (or continue) their own business.
+For 2021, there are three options: a Pre-Acceleration Program available for startups that are less than three years old; an Acceleration Program for startups with a functional product; and a Scale Program for the expansion of innovative and tech-based startups.
+Participants receive a 12-month work visa, membership at a state-of-the-art co-working space, direct access to the city’s most influential business contacts, and a whole lot more.
 The next round of applications opens in October 2021.